-Rhode Island specifically states that the seller must deliver the firearm to the purchaser after the 7-day waiting period.
+Rhode Island states that the seller must deliver the firearm to the purchaser after the 7-day waiting period.
 The period is shorter if the person is a police officer or a qualified member of law enforcement.
-If the seller does not receive any background information that may disqualify the purchaser from obtaining a firearm, that seller is obligated to complete delivery within the period.
+If the seller does not receive any background information that may disqualify the purchaser from obtaining a firearm, that seller must complete delivery within the period.

 States are imposing mandatory waiting periods to help stave off "heat-of-the-moment" issues such as suicides and reckless assault.
-It is believed that many of these problems can be resolved with proper background checks and waiting periods, as it will discourage those who wish to purchase firearms to inflict harm on themselves or the public.
+It is believed that many of these problems can be resolved with proper background checks and waiting periods, as it will discourage those who wish to purchase firearms from inflicting harm on themselves or the public.

 |District of Columbia||10||Wait applies to purchases of all firearms|